-Businesses of all sizes outsource for the many benefits it give them.
+Businesses of all sizes outsource for the many benefits it gives them.
 Lower staffing costs, access to expertise, greater flexibility - great advantages that small businesses, especially startups, must consider and use strategically.

 If you're running an early-stage startup where you're working with limited capital, resources and knowledge gap - you are in a perfect position to outsource side tasks.
 After all, your core team needs to focus on developing your product and services.